 - 1. Complete the GC application through the Grayson College Admissions Application or Apply Texas website. - Determine TSI (Texas Success Initiative) status and schedule an assessment if required.
 All GC students, unless exempt or TSI waived, must take an approved test for TSI before enrolling.
 The results of these tests will not be a condition of admission but will be used for placement purposes.
 See the Texas Success Initiative Requirements section of the catalog for additional information. - 3.
-Provide official high school and/or college transcripts. - 4.
-Provide proof of meningitis vaccination or meet an eligible exception. - 5.
-Meet with a Success Coach to discuss academic plans and register for courses. - 6.
+Provide official high school and/or college transcripts.
+To be considered official, transcripts must be sent directly to Grayson College from the school or be delivered in a sealed envelope prepared by the school. - 4.
+Provide proof of meningitis vaccination or meet an eligible exception.

+- 5. Meet with a Success Coach to discuss academic plans and register for courses. - 6.
 Pay for classes by the deadline listed in MyViking.